A Comedy of Estimators: On KL Regularization in RL Training of LLMs: Background

-\textit{Group Region Policy Optimization} (GRPO) style algorithms \citep{shao2024deepseekmath,guo2025deepseek,ahmadian2024back,yu2025dapo} are the most widely used family of algorithms for training $\pi_\theta$ in the context of RLVR.
-To compute the advantage $\hat{A}$, these algorithms use a group of samples $\{o_1, o_2,\cdots,o_G\}$ for each prompt $x \in D$.
-Like proximal policy optimization~\citep[PPO;][]{schulman2017proximal}, a set of samples are generated from the policy and used to make updates over minibatches, introducing a delay between the sampling policy ($\pi_{\theta_\mathrm{old}}$) and the policy being trained ($\pi_\theta$).
+\textit{Group Relative Policy Optimization} (GRPO) and related algorithms \citep{shao2024deepseekmath,guo2025deepseek,ahmadian2024back,yu2025dapo} are the most widely used family of algorithms for training $\pi_\theta$ in the context of RLVR.
+The objective is of the following form: